The vaccine rollout and distribution will be determined by each state and the CDC has helped to set those guidelines.

-The COVID-19 vaccine is an mRNA vaccine.
-Traditionally, vaccines involve injecting an inactivate strand of a virus into our bodies.
+Pfizer and Moderna mRNA vaccines: Traditionally, vaccines involve injecting an inactivate strand of a virus into our bodies.
 This then triggers an immune response and prepares our bodies for when the “real” virus comes.

 On the other hand, the mRNA vaccine triggers an immune response through a strand of genetic material.
 This strand provides our bodies with Coronavirus “RNA instructions,” which ultimately trigger an immune response and allow our bodies to fight off the virus.